 - That’s it… I was done…

-If you enjoyed this break down of photoshop processing and the reasons for each of the steps, do let me know in the comments.
+If you enjoyed this step-by-step break-up of photoshop processing and the reasons for each of the steps, do let me know in the comments.
 I’ll make it a point to show you some of the processing behind some of my images.

 What did you think of my edit?
 Did you like it?
 Hate it?
 Leave a comment below and let me know either way.